 Some of us sell products for money, and others offer services in return for money.

 The money earn is utilized in meeting the basic requirements, and then the remaining money is either saved and deposited in banks or invested into something that can give us returns.

-Economic empowerment is about enabling a person to partake in the above mentioned processes.
-Further, it is about uplifting a person or a society from not being able to do any of the above mentioned activities to being able to do all of it.
+Economic empowerment is about enabling a person to partake in the above-mentioned processes.
+Further, it is about uplifting a person or a society from not being able to do any of the above-mentioned activities to be able to do all of it.